 Securities lending agreements, in which we loan certain securities in our investment portfolio to third parties for short periods of time in exchange for collateral consisting of cash and other securities, are treated as collateralized financing arrangements on our consolidated balance sheets.
 In all of our securities lending agreements, the securities that we transfer to Borrowers (loaned securities) may be transferred or loaned by the Borrowers; however, we maintain effective control over all loaned securities, including: (i) retaining ownership of the securities; (ii) receiving the related investment or other income; and (iii) having the right to request the return of the loaned securities at any time.
-We report such securities.
+We report such securities within other assets in our consolidated balance sheets.
+We receive cash or other securities as collateral for such loaned securities.
 Any cash collateral may be invested in liquid assets.
-Cash collateral, which is reinvested for our benefit by the intermediary in accordance with the investment guidelines contained in the securities for the obligation to return the cash collateral to the Borrower.
+Cash collateral, which is reinvested for our benefit by the intermediary in accordance with the investment guidelines contained in the securities lending and collateral agreements, is reflected in short-term investments, with an offsetting liability recognized in other liabilities for the obligation to return the cash collateral to the Borrower.
 Securities collateral we receive from Borrowers is held on deposit for the Borrower's benefit and we may not transfer or loan such securities collateral unless the Borrower is in default.
 Therefore, such securities collateral is not reflected in our consolidated financial statements given that the risks and rewards of ownership are not transferred to us from the Borrowers.
 See Note 6 for additional information.